George3d6/Traffic-Simulator/README.md

+--> This project is a "proof of concept" of sorts but I feel like it contains usefull code examples about the usage of the graphhopper java api, kafka and even some light weight aka actors example, so I shall keep it around.

 (This README.md instructs on how to install the project on Ubuntu 16.10)

 Most of it is copy-pasted from the official documentation here: